thekiwimango/rewards-today/README.md

 * Would you like track your rewards without connecting your wallets to any dubious site?
 * Does this sound like an infomercial?

-This amazing little program will aggregate and show you an aggregation of your hard-earned staking rewards!
+This amazing little program will aggregate and show you a summary of your hard-earned staking rewards!

 ## Output example